2023-12-09

 Some answers involve the correction, deletion, insertion, or the explanation of instructions that involve the use of one or more registers.
 In these cases, it is necessary to explain how each involved register gets its value by commenting related earlier instructions.

-In the following example, assume var1
+In the following example, assume var1 is a global

-variable in C/C++, and the label GLOBAL_var1
+variable in C/C++, and the label GLOBAL_var1 is defined to

-bookmark the location of var1
+bookmark the location of var1.

 ldi a,GLOBAL_var1